virtual-labs/engineers-forum/hosting-engineer-role.md

   - Step 4:
   Fill all the values in the <path/to/lab/repo>/lab-descriptor.json file generated above by taking data from the R0 file and create a pull-request to get the lab-descriptor approved.
+Make sure to follow the instruction described here.

   - Step 5:
   After getting approval from the legitimate authority, generate lab, and build experiments.